ShinobiBoi/Shinobi_Cima/README.md

 ### API 🔗
 **ShinobiCima** uses the **TMDB API** (The Movie Database) for fetching real-time movie data.
 TMDB provides a rich database of movies, TV shows, and reviews, offering detailed information about films including cast, crew, ratings, and trailers.
-add the API keys to be able to build the app.
+add the API keys to local.properties file to be able to build the app.
 API_KEY=0e00cb8df334c216bc341e703723c22a
 IMAGE_BASE_URL =https://image.tmdb.org/t/p/w500